suomela/types/README.md

 Downloading and compilation
 ---------------------------

-Open a terminal and run:
+See the section *Installing dependencies* below for information on how to set the compilation environment.
+Then open a terminal and run:

     git clone git://github.com/suomela/types.git
     cd types